 It’s hard to imagine a better environment for biking.
 Vermont’s varied terrain and beautiful rural scenery provides opportunities for mountain biking and accommodates bicyclists of all abilities.

-1. Kingdom Trails
+1. Kingdom Vermont Bike Trails

-These trails are open to the public all seasons of the year, but do require a pass to be purchased.
+These Vermont bike trails are open to the public all seasons of the year, but do require a pass to be purchased.
 Kingdom Trails offers an extensive trail network for non-motorized, multi-use recreation activity.
 These trails are known to be some of most fun trails around.
 The views are humble, the features as well, but there is just something about this place for mountain biking in Vermont!

 2. Perry Hill